Molotov cocktail: Finland

 On 30 November 1939, the Soviet Union attacked Finland, starting what came to be known as the Winter War.
 The Finnish perfected the design and tactical use of the petrol bomb.
 The fuel for the Molotov cocktail was refined to a slightly sticky mixture of alcohol, kerosene, tar, and potassium chlorate.
 Further refinements included the attachment of wind-proof matches or a phial of chemicals that would ignite on breakage, thereby removing the need to pre-ignite the bottle, and leaving the bottle about one-third empty was found to make breaking more likely.

 A British War Office report dated June 1940 noted that:

 Molotov cocktails were eventually mass-produced by the Alko corporation at its Rajamäki distillery, bundled with matches to light them.
 A 500 ml bottle was filled with a mixture of petrol and paraffin, plus a small amount of tar.
 The basic bottle had two long pyrotechnic storm matches attached to either side.
-Before use, one or both of the matches was lit; when the bottle broke on impact, the mixture ignited.
+Before use, one or both of the matches were lit; when the bottle broke on impact, the mixture ignited.
 The storm matches were found to be safer to use than a burning rag on the mouth of the bottle.
 There was also an "A bottle".
 This replaced the matches with a small ampoule inside the bottle; it ignited when the bottle broke.
-By Spring 1940 they had produced 542,104 bottles.
+By spring 1940 they had produced 542,104 bottles.